 The truth is, if you’ve stumbled across our page, you probably already know the answer to that question.
 Yes, even your small business needs a website.
 Websites serve as the home for your business online.
-Websites are the gateway to communicate with potential customer and customers alike, online.
+Websites are the gateway to communicate with potential customers.

-Around 64% of small businesses had a website in 2018.
+Over 71% of small businesses had a website in 2022.
 Therefore, a little over a third of small business owners are missing out on fantastic traffic they could be receiving.
 The thing is, it does not have to be difficult or expensive for your business to get on the web.
 Over a quarter of small businesses spend less than $500 a year to maintain their sites.

 Branding and Information Control